-It is also easy to imagine that in a city used to celebrating the love you will also find “love” secretaries, or the “secretaries of Juliet.”
-They are a corp of romantics who in the name of Juliet, as she is the embodiment of romantic love, will respond to letters written by the lovelorn and those seeking relationship advice.
+It is easy to imagine that in a city used to celebrating love, you will also find “love” secretaries, or the “secretaries of Juliet.”
+They are a corp of romantics who, in the name of Juliet, as she is the embodiment of romantic love, will respond to letters written by the lovelorn and those seeking relationship advice.

-The story of the Juliet Letters started in the 1930s when Ettore Solimani, the guardian of Juliet’s Tomb, began gathering the first letters people left at the grave and, moved by this phenomenon; he started replying, thus becoming the first “Juliet’s secretary.”
+The story of the Juliet Letters started in the 1930s when Ettore Solimani, the guardian of Juliet’s Tomb, began gathering the first letters people left at the grave and, moved by this phenomenon — started replying, thus becoming the first “Juliet’s secretary.”

 The mystic of Juliet’s love letters is very moving.
 It is the powerful stuff of romance and dreams.
-So much so, Juliet’s secretaries have been the topic for books and even a movie plot.
-In 2010 “Letter’s to Juliet” starring Amanda Seyfried, Christopher Egan, and Vanessa Redgrave hit the movie theaters.
-It is a cute, romantic comedy about an English woman who finds love, fifty years after writing a letter to Juliet.
-I liked this movie, not only for the beautiful shots of Verona and Tuscany but for the Italian music that was selected to give a touch of authenticity.
+So much so that Juliet’s secretaries have been the topic of books and even a movie plot.
+In 2010 “Letters to Juliet,” starring Amanda Seyfried, Christopher Egan, and Vanessa Redgrave hit the movie theaters.
+It is a cute, romantic comedy about an English woman who finds love fifty years after writing a letter to Juliet.
+I liked this movie not only for the beautiful shots of Verona and Tuscany but for the Italian music that was selected to give a touch of authenticity.

-I too have become a fan of Juliet and her letters and love that can be found in Verona.
-I have wandered the streets of the city where Dante walked and where Juliet fell in love with Romeo.
-I the romance of it all so much, in my new novel about Italy called “Dreaming Sophia,” my character Sophia receives encouragement from Juliet standing in her courtyard, where she learns a new private language of love.
+I, too, have become a fan of Juliet and her letters and love that can be found in Verona.
+I have wandered the city streets where Dante walked, and Juliet fell in love with Romeo.
+I like the romance of it so much — in my new novel about Italy called “Dreaming Sophia,” my character Sophia receives encouragement from Juliet standing in her courtyard, where she learns a new private language of love.

-If you would like to write a letter to Juliet, here is the address.
+If you want to write a letter to Juliet, here is the address.
 You will be answered.